Skip to main content

 • CVI - Real-time multimodal video: the agent sees, hears, and responds; media runs over WebRTC (powered by Daily).

-• Three pillarsPersona (behavior, knowledge, and CVI layer pipeline); Replica (visual digital human, Phoenix); Conversation (live session linking persona and replica).
+• Three pillars - PAL (behavior, knowledge, and CVI layer pipeline); Face (visual likeness, Phoenix); Conversation (live session linking a PAL and its face).

-• Pipeline (in order) — Perception (Raven) → Conversational Flow (Sparrow) → Speech recognition (STT) → Large language model (LLM) → Text-to-speech (TTS) → Realtime replica (Phoenix).
-Raven is visual perception; Sparrow handles turn-taking and interruptibility; Phoenix is the real-time visual replica engine.
+• Pipeline (in order) - Perception (Raven) → Conversational Flow (Sparrow) → Speech recognition (STT) → Large language model (LLM) → Text-to-speech (TTS) → Realtime replica (Phoenix).
+Raven is visual perception; Sparrow handles turn-taking and interruptibility; Phoenix is the real-time visual face engine.

 Key Concepts